Frequently Asked Questions

 What do you teach about baptism?
 Would I have to be baptized again in order to be a member here?

 Baptism is a “promise made to God from a good conscience” (1 Peter 3:21 GNT).
 We urge all believers to be baptized (immersed in water) as an outward expression of their inward commitment to place all of their trust in Jesus and to belong completely to him.
 Those who have already been baptized as a response of their faith in Jesus before coming to Greenville Oaks do not need to be baptized again.
 For those who are not, we would consider it a privilege to be a part of this important step.
 You can learn more by attending Discover Greenville Oaks.

 Can I participate in the communion service even though I am not a member?

 Yes.
 Anyone who is a committed believer in Jesus can join us in celebrating communion.

 Do you have instrumental accompaniment during your worship service?

-How can I get a CD recording of sermons?
+How can I get a copy of the message?

 How does the Greenville Oak church relate to other churches and denominations?

 We value our heritage within Churches of Christ.
 We have chosen to emphasize what we have in common with other Christian groups rather than debate about our differences.
 We try to be “Christians only” and believe that no particular group is designated by God as “the only Christians.”
 We are non-denominational.

 How is your church governed?
 Who's in charge?
 How are you organized?